fizk/Memory/README.md

 But do make sure you are using an HTTP server.
 All URIs start with `/` so they are expecting to be running in a web-server.
 Also `XmlHttpRequest` needs to be running on a server to be able to do requests.

+###Development
+You have to do

+    $ bower install

+if you are gonna do some development.
+The SASS stylesheets need something from the `bower_components` directory.

 ##What have you done?
 Here is a little rant about how the code got developed.